Ichoran/mwt-core/Software-Settings-Json.md

 3. `"warmup"` - A positive integer specifying how many frames to warm up on before we start tracking, to establish a background.
 4. `"bit-depth"` - Either a positive integer, which is the bit depth, or 0, meaning that the bit depth is read from the camera
 5. `"auto-start"` - A number indicating the time in seconds after which to automatically begin recording
+6. `"aggregate"` - Indicates whether MWT-LabView should try to aggregate the output or not.

 ## An example